 Yorkshire Wildlife Park is a fantastic zoo with an interesting collection of rare & impressive animals in large, naturalistic enclosures.
 If I wanted to introduce someone to ‘zooing’ then this is the first place I’d bring them.
+In fact, after visiting loads more zoos, I’m coming back to this article just to say it still sticks in my mind as one of the best I’ve visited.

 If you were to google the history of the Yorkshire Wildlife Park then you’d see that it opened in 2009 and, since then, has become a bit of a specialist in large mammals.
 In fact, Yorkshire Wildlife Park is the only place in England that you can see a Polar Bear.
 I’ll come onto our visit in a moment but before I do, if you didn’t read my last blog post on ‘Why Go to Yorkshire Wildlife Park’ then I’d recommend taking a read.
 In that post I cover a bit more about the history and unique nature of the zoo so from here on out I can concentrate on our visit.